Fusion of implementers for spinors on the circle: Implementers on Fock spaces

 is the basic one, i.e., it is the smallest bilinear form such that $\langle h_{\alpha}, h_{\alpha} \rangle$ is even for every coroot $h_{\alpha}$. \end{lemma}

-\begin{theorem} If $1<d\neq 4$, then the pullback of the central extension $\U(1)\to\Imp(V) \rightarrow \O_{\res}(V)$ along $M$ is the basic central extension of $L\Spin(d)$. \end{theorem} \begin{proof} The stipulation $d \neq 4$ is necessary, because $\lie{spin}(d)$ is simple only if $d \neq 4$, and there is no basic inner product in the non-simple case.
+\begin{theorem} If $2<d\neq 4$, then the pullback of the central extension $\U(1)\to\Imp(V) \rightarrow \O_{\res}(V)$ along $M$ is the basic central extension of $L\Spin(d)$. \end{theorem} \begin{proof} The stipulation $2<d \neq 4$ is necessary, because $\lie{spin}(d)$ is simple only in that case, and there is no basic inner product in the non-simple case.
 According to \cite[Theorem 4.4.1 (iv) \& Proposition 4.4.6]{PS86} and the preceding discussion, a central extension of $L\Spin(d)$, coming from a Lie algebra cocycle $\omega$ is basic if

 where $\langle \cdot, \cdot \rangle$ is the basic inner product.
 Now, \cref{th:cocycleonLspin,lem:coroots} complete the proof. \end{proof}